Most interesting landmarks of Polynesia

 Other archaeological landmarks

 - Pulemelei Mound (Tia Seu Mound) – Samoa, Palauli.
-The largest man-made mound in Pacific.
-This pyramid shaped mound is made of stone, up to 12 m high, with 65 x 60 m long sides.
+The largest man-made mound in the Pacific.
+This pyramid-shaped mound is made of stone, up to 12 m high, with 65 x 60 m long sides.
 Built around 1100 – 1400 AD.

 - Art Deco architecture in Napier – New Zealand, Hawke’s Bay.
 The town at Hawke’s Bay was destroyed by earthquake in 1931 and rebuilt in the architectonic style of the time.
 Thus Napier represents one of the best Art Deco architecture complexes worldwide.

 - ‘Iolani Palace – Hawaiian Islands, Hawai’i.
 The only royal palace in United States, built in 1879 by king Kamehameha V and used as royal residence until 1893.
 Palace is built in unique architectural style sometimes called – American Florentine style.

 - Larnach Castle – New Zealand, Otago.
 The most beautiful historical palace in New Zealand, built between 1873 – 1887.
 Building has 43 rooms and is well known also due to ghost stories.

 - Percy Burn Viaduct – New Zealand, Southland.
 One of the largest historical wooden viaducts, initially built for logging tramway in 1923.
 Now this 125 m long and 36 m high bridge serves for pedestrians.